 Why Clear Ownership Is Essential to Reducing Building Energy Use

-Clear ownership is the single most important factor in improving commercial building performance and reducing energy consumption.
+Clear ownership is one of the most important factors in improving commercial building performance and reducing energy consumption.
 Without someone accountable for outcomes, efficiency initiatives stall, recommendations go unimplemented, and operating costs remain higher than necessary.

 This article explains why ownership matters, what effective ownership looks like, and how building owners can establish accountability to drive energy reduction across in-house and outsourced teams.